RIDE WEEKEND DETAILS ARE IN! CLICK TO LEARN MORE

 Sure!
 Tandem bikes are a great way to participate in BellRinger with a friend or family member.
 Each Rider on the tandem bicycle must register separately and meet their own individual fundraising commitment for the route that is chosen.

-• Can I allow someone else to ride in my place in BellRinger?
+• Can I allow someone else to Ride in my place in BellRinger?

 Unfortunately, we’ve got to say no on this one.
 Your registration as a Rider in BellRinger isn’t transferable, even if you don’t or can’t Ride in BellRinger for any reason, including any illness or injury that may limit or preclude your participation.
 You are not permitted to grant another person the right to Ride in BellRinger in your place under any circumstances.